jasonmccallister/technical-content-summarizer/README.md

 ## Overview

-This is an example AI Agent to summarize technical content from a URL into non-technical terms.
+This is an AI Agent to summarize technical content from a URL into non-technical terms.

 Built with [Dagger](https://dagger.io), the open platform for agentic software and uses the Dagger TypeScript SDK.